×

 The 4th State

 Above, I referred to water as being emulsified in the form of micro-globules.
-In such case the oil is the continuous phase and the water globules are discontinuous (separated by oil).
-The 4th state relates to the inversion of water and oil as an emulsion.
+In such a case, the oil is the continuous phase and the water globules are discontinuous (separated by oil).
+The fourth state relates to the inversion of water and oil as an emulsion.
 When an inversion happens, the water is in the continuous phase and the oil is the discontinuous phase.
 The oil is the globule or micro-globule, not the water.

-This 4th state typically occurs either at the interface between oil and free water or in the rare case when there is more water than there is oil in a turbulent vessel or circulating system.
-Many metal-working fluids and coolants are high-water based fluids, i.e., oil-in-water emulsions.
+This fourth state typically occurs either at the interface between oil and free water or, in the rare case, when there is more water than there is oil in a turbulent vessel or circulating system.
+Many metal-working fluids and coolants are high-water based fluids, such as oil-in-water emulsions.
 The same is true for certain fire-resistant hydraulic fluids.

 Emulsified oil-in-water can easily be composed of 90% water or more.
 The high density of the water holds it down in sumps and reservoirs, meaning it is generally not as mobilized like its unruly sibling (water-in-oil).
 Figure 3 shows two oil samples that are clearly exhibiting evidence of all four states of water in oil.